satschool-outreach/satschool-outreach.github.io/Contact.md

 #showcase: all-modules-showcase
 #gallery: footer-image
 ---
-### We'd love to hear from you if you:
+### We'd love to hear from you if:

-- Would like to use SatSchool materials
+- You want to use SatSchool materials
-- Would like to organise a visit from an Earth Observation Ambassador to deliver an outreach session in person
+- You want to organise a visit from an Earth Observation Ambassador to deliver an outreach session in person
-- Would like to contribute to the development of SatSchool
+- You want to contribute to the development of SatSchool

 ### You can get in touch with us at: [satschool.outreach@gmail.com](mailto:satschool.outreach@gmail.com)